alterNERDtive/VaultHunters-tweaks/README.md

   though.
 * Re-enabled dirt and water rods in Vaults.
 Seriously, they are just worse versions of infinite Unobtainium + Infinite Water Bucket.
+* Orechids can now create modded ores from Stone and Deepslate (script courtesy of Kaptainwutax via Tangofrags’ Discord).

 ### Bounty Table